pizzaboy191/ruby_app/README.md

 # ruby_app
 A ruby script for parsing log files
-Takes a set of logs e.g
+Recevies a log as an argument - e.g webserver.log

 /help_page/1 126.318.035.038
 /contact 184.123.665.067